NannyML/nannyml/docs/quick.rst

 NannyML is a library that makes Model Monitoring easier and more productive.

-NannyML provides a sample synthetic dataset, containing a dataset with a binary classification model, so you can get started with it faster.
+NannyML provides a sample synthetic dataset, containing a binary classification model, so you can get started faster.

 .. code-block:: python